carlos-a-rodriguez/climate-api/README.md

 # climate-api

-REST API to add, update and fetch temperature and humidity records from a SQLite database.
+REST API to add, update and fetch temperature and humidity records from a SQL database.

 ## basic usage